kantega/kson/readme.md

 The Kson library depends on functionaljava and functionaljava-quickcheck.
 The parser is implemented by using the parser combinators from the functionaljava library.
 Read more on [functionaljava.org](https://functionaljava.org/)

+Beware though: This library is slow.
+Very slow.
+It uses over 100 times more time to parse a json document than other parsers.
+Does it matter to you?
+Probably not, as most likely your database or network is the bottneck.
+However, if you _do_ discover that indeed the json parsing is the bottlneck of your application, please let us know an dwe will spend some time optimizing.
+Or use one of the unsafe libraries out there.
+You probably know them already.

 ##Building, writing and parsing json

 Lets begin by constructing some json values with the ```JsonValues``` class.
 By importing the static methods of the class, you get a nice and readable dsl for constructing